 - The federal debt-to-GDP ratio was projected to be 31% before COVID-19.
 The federal debt-to-GDP ratio is currently low relative to other developed countries.
 However, this is not the case when debts of all levels of government are considered.

 - A decline in nominal GDP in 2020 will increase the baseline federal debt-to-GDP ratio to 33%.
 An increase in the deficit due to lower revenues and increased spending will increase the debt-to-GDP ratio to 49%.

 COVID-19 Bailout Costs

-- This increase in the deficit will add about $2 billion to annual debt service charges based on current interest rates.
-This will push up the debt-to-GDP ratio by more than 7 percentage points.
-Allowing for the recession-induced decline in GDP, the debt-to-GDP ratio will rise by 10 percentage points.
+- This increase in the deficit will add about $4 billion to annual debt service charges based on current interest rates.
+This will push up the debt-to-GDP ratio by nearly 15 percentage points.
+Allowing for the recession-induced decline in GDP, the debt-to-GDP ratio will rise by 16 percentage points.